arturo-lang/bundler/README.md

 #### I have integrated the Release workflow, but it fails at the very last step!

-If you had set up everything properly and come across a `Resource not accessible by integration` error at the last step, chances are you should simple give the action all necessary privileges.
+If you had set up everything properly and come across a `Resource not accessible by integration` error at the last step, chances are you should simply give the action all necessary privileges.

 How?
 Simply go to your repo's *Settings* page, and then click on *Actions*.
 At the very bottom of the page, set your actions to have Read/Write permissions: